 Today South Tyrol and specifically the Trentino represent a very special situation as regards Central Alpine Region research.
 Not only is it possible to locate numerous hilltop settlements, sometimes they are even known by name due to early medieval records.
 The current research of the transitional period between Late Antiquity and early Middle Ages in the project “Vergleichende Archäologie römischer Alpen- und Donauländer” takes place in the outer Judicarian Valleys in southwest Trentino.
-From 2008 until 2015 the fortified hilltop settlement was excavated on Monte San Martino on-site supervision by Marcus Zagermann, in 2016 excavations in the valley will begin.
+From 2008 until 2015 the fortified hilltop settlement was excavated on Monte San Martino on-site supervision by Marcus Zagermann.
+In 2016, an excavation campaign was carried out in the valley near the chapel of San Silvestro.

 Fortified hilltop settlements can be found in many pre- and protohistoric eras.
 During the Roman Imperial Period though, they are only known to have started at the end of the third century AD, in a time marked by great challenges like civil wars, inflation and external threats.
 Back then easy-to-fortify exposed positions became more and more important because of their natural fortification and the often implied long-distance view.
 They remained important until the onset of the Carolingian Period and therefore represent essential findings in the research of an era still rooted in ancient traditions yet in many aspects already anticipating medieval developments.